 Deadline: March 31st

-The Gloria Barron Wilderness Society Scholarship is given for $10,000 each year to support master’s degree students at accredited North American institutions who are conducting thesis research on any aspect of wilderness conservation.
-No major is specified, but preference is given to students studying natural resources management, law, or public policy.
-Applicants must submit a two-page cover letter, five-page research proposal, current resume, official transcript, and two letters of recommendation.
+The Gloria Barron Wilderness Society Scholarship awards $10,000 each year to graduate students.
+Students must study at accredited North American institutions.
+Students must be conducting thesis research on any aspect of wilderness conservation.
+Preference is given to students studying natural resources management, law, or public policy.
+Applicants must submit a two-page cover letter.
+Additionally they must submit a five-page research proposal.
+They must submit a current resume, official transcript, and two letters of recommendation.

 Contact